genesistoxical/pruebas/README.md

 * Outline - **PNG**, **SVG** y **PSD**
 * Empty -  **PNG**

-_Default_ is ready to be decorated, _Outline_ is just the border and _Empty_ is for creating any pet design.
-Choose the style and format you need to start editing.
+_Default_ is ready to be decorated and _Outline_ is just the border with eyes.
+Choose the style and format you need to start editing; you can even create any mascot design as long as the dimensions are 128 x 128 px.

 Once you've edited **drag**, **idle**, **idleAlt**, **walk-1**, and **walk-2**, you'll need to save each one as a **PNG** file (without renaming them) in a new folder, for example _"My Pet"_.
 Then, copy the **Config.ini** file and paste it into the folder you just created.